-This general pediatric service is led by an academic pediatrician and occasionally by a pediatric specialist.
+This general pediatric service is led by an academic general pediatrician.
 The hematology-oncology patients are admitted to the pediatrics heme-onc service under a pediatric hematologist-oncologist.
-No patients are admitted to the hospital under a faculty-only service.
+No patients are admitted to the hospital under a pediatric faculty-only service.
 Pediatric residents take part in the care of patients admitted from birth to age 21 who are admitted to pediatrics and most patients admitted to pediatric surgical services as well.

 The pediatric inpatient service practices family centered rounds.
-This means that rounding is done at the bedside with the patient and family at the center.
-All members of the care team — including physicians, medical students, nurses, pharmacists, and social worker — are present in the room for these rounds.
+Rounding is done at the bedside with the patient and family at the center.
+All members of the care team - including physicians, medical students, nurses, pharmacists, and social worker - are present in the room for these rounds.
 Both patient care and teaching are done with the patient.
-FCR allow for improved communication both within the care team and with the families and have been shown to increase family satisfaction.
+Family Centered Rounds allow for improved communication both within the care team and with the families and have been shown to increase family satisfaction.
 In addition to Family Centered Rounds, there are two daily briefs, one early in the morning and the other in the evening, conducted on the inpatient unit at which time, all caregivers for the patients meet to discuss patients.
 This helps keep communication on the pediatric unit open and effective.

-PICU team participates in the care of critically ill and injured children not only in the PICU but also in the Burn ICU, Surgical ICU and Neuro ICU.
-The Pediatric Procedure Room is also located in the PICU and the PICU senior assists with pediatric procedures and sedations when patient care responsibilities permit.
+The PICU team participates in the care of critically ill and injured children not only in the PICU but also in the Burn ICU, Surgical ICU and Neuro ICU and The PICU senior also assists with pediatric procedures and sedations done in the Pediatric Procedure Room is also located in the PICU when patient care responsibilities permit.

 The pediatric surgery service at KU covers the gamut of general pediatric surgical cases.
-The pediatric surgery rotation is a required specialty rotation for all pediatric residents typically at the senior level.
-During this rotation, the pediatric resident will learn to recognize and diagnose common surgical problems, evaluate post-operative outcomes, determine when to refer a patient to a pediatric surgeon, and will be given the opportunity to see the pathology directly in the operating room.
+The pediatric surgery rotation is a required specialty rotation for all pediatric residents.
+During this rotation, the pediatric resident learn to recognize and diagnose common surgical problems, evaluate post-operative outcomes, determine when to refer a patient to a pediatric surgeon, and will be given the opportunity to see the pathology directly in the operating room.

 The NICU service consists of one senior supervising resident and one to two junior residents under the supervision of neonatologists.
-Neonatal nurse practitioners serve a diverse role, including teaching and supervision of residents and they 24/7 patient care with coverage of overnight and weekend calls.
+Our neonatal nurse practitioners serve a diverse role, including teaching and supervision of residents and they 24/7 patient care coverage.

-The FTN service will have one senior resident every month and one to two junior residents, one of whom may be a Family Medicine resident.
-General pediatricians will serve as the attending physicians.
-Our pediatric nurse practitioner serves the nursery in a diverse role including teaching and patient care.
+The FTN service consists of one senior resident and one to two junior residents, one of whom may be a Family Medicine resident.
+General pediatricians serve as the attending physicians.
+Our pediatric nurse practitioner serves the nursery in a diverse role including teaching, supervision and patient care.

-Our Emergency Department is staffed by both EM trained faculty as well as IM, FM and Med-Peds trained faculty.
-Residents will be assigned to see patients by the attending.
+Our Emergency Department is staffed by both Emergency Medicine trained faculty as well as Internal Medicine, Family Medicine and Med-Peds trained faculty.
 Although the ED serves pediatric and adult patients, every effort will be made at the time of triage to have pediatric patients seen by the pediatric resident.
-The focus of the ED triage process when there is a pediatrics resident on should be for the pediatric resident to see all the children.
-The ED is a particularly busy place for gynecology cases, lacerations, and simple injuries requiring casting and splinting that are similar in adults and children and which provide opportunities for required procedures.
-Residents will also be assigned a procedures shift for additional experience in performing procedures such as IV starts, venipuncture, arterial sticks, and bladder catheterizations.
+The ED is a particularly busy place for gynecology cases, lacerations, and simple injuries requiring casting and splinting that is similar in adults and children providing opportunities to perform a variety of procedures.
+Residents may also be assigned a procedures shift for additional experience in performing procedures such as IV starts, venipuncture, arterial sticks, and bladder catheterizations.

 The CCHD is a training, service and research facility represented by the disciplines of developmental pediatrics, audiology, speech pathology, psychology, special education, physical therapy and occupational therapy, nursing, social work, nutrition and neurology.
 The CCHD sees over 3,000 children a year for multi-disciplinary evaluation of neurodevelopmental disorders or children with special health care needs.

-The continuity clinic is designed to provide each resident the experience of providing longitudinal, continuous and comprehensive pediatric care over the duration of their three-year training period.
+The continuity clinic experience is designed to provide each resident the experience of providing longitudinal, continuous and comprehensive pediatric care over the duration of their three-year training period.
 Continuity clinic permits the opportunity of delivering both acute and chronic care as well as well child supervision and anticipatory guidance.
-Each resident's panel of patients will be accrued from a variety of sources, which may include hospital discharges, newborns discharged from the nurseries, patients seen in the ED or Urgent Care Clinic, and patients who had previously been followed by a resident completing training.
-Each half-day is assigned a general pediatrician who serves as the preceptor for that clinic.
-A primary clinic can be at KU or at the Prairie Village office so long as at least 36 weeks of clinic are done at the same location.
+Each resident's panel of patients will be accrued from a variety of sources, which may include hospital discharges, newborns discharged from the nurseries, patients seen in the ED or Same Day Sick , and patients who had previously been followed by a resident completing training.
+Each half-day session is staffed by a general pediatrician preceptor.
+Clinics are located at the main KU Medical Center Campus as well as our suburban clinic and an urban core clinic.

 NICU Calls: Only residents scheduled in the NICU take call in the NICU averaging one call per week.